-- a.
-To Remove Front Electrical Display - 1.
-Loosen 4 screws (2 per side) along bottom of the front electrical display. - 2.
-Lift the display straight up and off. - b.
+a.
+To Remove Front Electrical Display

+1. Loosen 4 screws (2 per side) along bottom of the front electrical display.

+2. Lift the display straight up and off.

+b.
 Main On/ Off (Circuit Breaker) Replacement: The main on/off switch is located on the front of the panel box door but is removed from within the panel box.
-It is mounted in the panel box so it makes contact with the main switch. - 1.
-Remove 4 screws from circuit breaker to release it from the ASU.
-Remove all wires from it. - 2.
-Re-wire the new circuit breaker to the same locations and mount into ASU with 4 screws. - c.
-Fuse Replacement: The circuit breaker (10 amp) fuses, the Power PCB and (optional) Auxiliary PCBs contain 10 amp fuses which can be accessed without removing the boards from the ASU.
-These are mounted on the side electrical mounting plates inside the panel box. - d.
-Printed Circuit Board Replacement: Reference the section entitled "Handling Printed Circuit Boards" on page 7-4. - 1.
-Remove 4 screws in corners of desired PCB to release.
-Remove wiring connects. - 2.
-Wire the new PCB to original locations.
+It is mounted in the panel box so it makes contact with the main switch.

+1. Remove 4 screws from circuit breaker to release it from the ASU.
+Remove all wires from it.

+2. Re-wire the new circuit breaker to the same locations and mount into ASU with 4 screws.

+c.
+Fuse Replacement: The circuit breaker (10amp) fuses, the Power PCB and (optional) Auxiliary PCBs contain 10 amp fuses which can be accessed without removing the boards from the ASU.
+These are mounted on the side electrical mounting plates inside the panel box.

+d.
+Relay Replacement: Located within the panel box on the left side (of ASUs with grids and/or auxiliary wattage).
+Release each relay via two M4 screws.
+To reinstall, plug new relays into side electrical mounting plate and tighten M4 screws.

+e.
+Printed Circuit Board (PCB) Replacement: Reference the section entitled "Handling Printed Circuit Boards" on page 7-4.

+1. Remove 4 screws in corners of desired PCB to release.
+Remove wiring connects.

+2. Wire the new PCB to original locations.
 Mount into ASU with 4 screws.

-Note: fuses are the only customer-replaceable parts on the PCBs.
+1. Operator's Board Replacement:

+Located in the front electrical display.

+2. Other Boards Replacement:

+Open front door.
+PCBs are in the top compartment.

 Reference pg.
 7-2 for individual board and module locations.

-- e.
+The diagram at right illustrates the power board's harness connects.

+Notes: the PCB fuses and the Lithium battery are the only customer-replaceable parts on the PCBs.
+You may obtain a Lithium battery locally f.
 Module Replacement: Reference the section entitled "Handling Printed Circuit Boards" in Chapter 7.
 The V6 Modules are installed on a DIN rail.
-To remove a module, first unplug all connectors attached to it. - 1.
-Unscrew the end stop of the DIN rail nearest to the desired module and slide it off the rail. - 2.
-Gently slide the modules apart on the rail (you may need to unplug some connectors to do this). - 3.
-Each module is "locked" onto the rail by two orange connectors at the top and bottom of the module.
+To remove a module, first unplug all connectors attached to it.

+1. Unscrew the end stop of the DIN rail nearest to the desired module and slide it off the rail.

+2. Gently slide the modules apart on the rail (you may need to unplug some connectors to do this).
+3. Each module is "locked" onto the rail by two orange connectors at the top and bottom of the module.
 With a flat-blade screwdriver, slide the upper orange connector up until it clicks open, and slide the lower orange connector down until it clicks open.
 Then the module may be lifted off the rail.

-f.
+g.
 Opening Modules